sartha-cmyk/vityarthi-project-spam-mail-protection/README.md

 ## Project Overview

-The Spam Mail Protection System is a simple Python-based application that detects spam emails using keyword analysis and scoring techniques.
-This project identifies whether an email message is Spam, Suspicious, or Not Spam based on predefined spam-related keywords such as free, win, money, offer, prize, urgent, etc.
+The Spam Mail Protection System is a simple python-based application that detects spam emails using keyword analysis and scoring techniques.
+This project identifies whether an email message is spam, suspicious, or not spam based on predefined spam-related keywords such as free, win, money, offer, prize or urgent etc.

-The system is built using basic Python programming concepts.
-It demonstrates how real-world problems like spam detection can be solved using logical programming and structured code.
+The system is built using basic python programming concepts.
+It demonstrates how real-world problems like spam detection can be solved using programming and coding.

-This project is developed as part of the BYOP (Build Your Own Project) assignment to solve a real-world cybersecurity problem using Python and Machine Learning.
+This project is developed as part of the VITyarthi BYOP assignment to solve a real-world cybersecurity problem using Python and Machine Learning.

 ## Problem Statement

-Spam emails and phishing messages are a common issue in digital communication.
+Spam email and messages are a common issue in digital communication.
-Users frequently receive emails containing fake offers, lottery messages, urgent financial requests, and malicious links that may lead to fraud or data theft.
+Users frequently receive emails containing fake offers, lottery messages, urgent financial requests, and suspicious links that may lead to fraud or data theft.

-The goal of this project is to create a simple and easy-to-use system that can detect spam emails and help users identify suspicious messages using basic Python knowledge.
+The goal of this project is to create a simple and easy-to-use system that can detect spam emails and help users identify fruadulent messages using basic Python knowledge.

 ## Features
 1. Detects spam emails using keyword-based scoring
-2. Classifies emails as:
+2. Classifies emails as: spam, suspicious or not spam
-3. SPAM, SUSPICIOUS, NOT SPAM classification
-4. Menu-driven program
+3. Menu-driven program
-5. Checks single email message, multiple emails from file, adds new spam keywords, saves results to file, displays spam word list.
+4. Checks single email message, multiple emails from file, adds new spam keywords, saves results to file and displays spam word list.

 ## Installation and Setup